 Benchmark the Best Companies in Any Sector, Location, or Stage

-At DataFox, our mission is to provide machine-learned business insights to analysts, executives and investors.
+At DataFox, our mission is to provide machine-learned business insights to analysts, executives, and investors.
 One of our proprietary systems is the DataFox scoring system, which uses machine learning in conjunction with curated training sets to develop models that calculate company scores.
+This provides you a powerful edge in analytics when gauging company efficiency.

-These scores allow DataFox users to quickly search our database of more than 2 Million companies and identify the best or most suitable companies in any sector, location, or stage.
+These scores allow DataFox users to quickly search our database of more than 2 Million companies and identify the most suitable companies in any sector, location, or stage.

-To accomplish this functionality we’ve built a series of algorithms to automatically score companies based on growth, influence, finance, team and overall score.
+To accomplish this functionality we’ve built a series of algorithms to automatically evaluate companies based on growth, influence, finance, team and overall score.

 How the DataFox Scoring Model is Determined